chadly/Geocoding.net/README.md

 ###More Examples

-A more in-depth runnable example of how this library can be integrated into an MVC4 application can be found in the [examples folder](https://github.com/chadly/Geocoding.net/tree/master/examples) of this repository.
+A more in-depth runnable example of how this library can be integrated into an MVC4 application can be found in the [latest release package](https://github.com/chadly/Geocoding.net/releases/latest).
 Download it and run locally.

 ##API Keys